pradeep-cruv/developer_docs/on_search_data_breakdown.md

 # /on_search Payload breakdown

 Refer ONDC's [API Contract for more details](https://docs.google.com/document/d/1brvcltG_DagZ3kGr1ZZQk4hG4tze3zvcxmGV4NMTzr8/edit)

 For yaml schema of ONDC's APIs, refer [here](https://github.com/ONDC-Official/ONDC-Protocol-Specs/blob/master/protocol-specifications/core/v0/api/core.yaml)

 /on_search Payload consists of context, message, and errors.
+Seller NP calls /on_search to retrieve information about multiple providers

 ```
 {
 context : { //context data  },
 message : { //message data },
 errors :  { //error data }
 }
 ```

-* Context contains metadata about the API call (like domain,bap_id,etc..)
+- Context contains metadata about the API call (like domain,bap_id,etc..)
-* Message contains the actual data returned by the BPP
+- Message contains the actual data returned by the BPP
-* If there are any errors while performing search (Eg : invalid search) it is present in the errors category
+- If there are any errors while performing search (Eg : invalid search) it is present in the errors category

 ## Context

 Here is an example "context" section of on_search() payload

 ```
 "context": {